Frequently Asked Questions - Technical Support

-A. We now have Modified PVA which contains either copper sulfate or Zinc PVA; both of which do not contain mercury.
-Although most technologists feel that these alternatives do not produce the same degree of clarity as traditional PVA, some studies are showing acceptable results.
-Please contact us for literature.
+A. We now have Modified PVA which contains either copper sulfate or Zinc PVA: both of which do not contain mercury.
+Although most technologists feel these alternatives do not produce the same degree of clarity as traditional PVA, some studies show acceptable results.

 back to top

 Q. What is the best media for fungal cultures?

 A. Many experts are now recommending Inhibitory Mold Agar (Cat. no. W25), which is an excellent medium for the primary set-up of fungal cultures.
 It is a highly enriched medium suitable for fungal pathogens.
 It contains chloramphenicol to inhibit bacterial contamination.
 BHI with or without blood may also be used as a non-inhibitory medium.
 Malt Extract Agar (Cat. no. W28) is another popular fungal medium.
 V9 Agar and Potato Flake Agar are especially good to enhance the conidia and spore formation of molds.

 Q. How can I do a Germ Tube test for

 without the hazards of using human serum?

 A. Our Germ Tube Cryo™ (Cat. no. Z217) consists of newborn calf serum and Tryptic Soy Broth.
 It comes pre-measured and ready-to-use in small CryoSaver™ vials that are stored in the freezer.
 This eliminates the hazards of using human serum and saves the technologist time, since it is "ready-to-use."

 Q. How can I keep my mycology plates from drying out when I incubate them for long periods of time?